JHJHJH2022/HausCraft/README.md

 [x] model one level, export one mesh (keep the original file with separated objects first!) --- color each part [x] user decide how many levels to have
 [x] fix shadow display

-[WIP] rotating function
+[x] deploy

+---

+2023.02.08 - 2023.02.13
+------code restructure
+[] organise files, and modularize function to add in new neighborhood components into the scene: allAnimatedObjects(Buildings) -> animatedObjects(Building) -> importedObjects(all imports) resturecture useStore to include more information: type, number of floors, rotation, color --> later can save the information and retrieve and recreate the saved scene

+-------functions / fix
+[] rotating function (refer to code sandbox example) [] prevent buildings from being added to same position [] customise color of building parts / based on building type (refer to code sandbox example)

+-- consult feedback
+[] total no of units

+-----model making
+[] more neighborhood components to add in
 [] base map / site model

-[] organise files, and modularize function to add in new neighborhood components into the scene [] add parameters of total GFA and spacing into UI
-[] customise color of building parts
+[] more pre made clusters with different color typologies, no need to be able to change no of floors yet [] have image of end design that resembles a realistic HDB design

+-------save to database
+[] later: able to save design / templates for users to start with (refer to minecraft tutorial)

+--------- interim presentation
+[] 10 min presentation (20min inclusivw of Q&A)
+process workflow diagram
+outcomes
+demo

+---

+2022.02.08 - 09
+[] restructure
+[] rotation
+[] modeling
+[] total units count

+---

+------ after interim
-[] users can choose to populate the site with random buildings from the start, then adjust from there [] prevent buildings from being added to same position [] how to let user design diff level plans
+[KIV] add parameters of total GFA and spacing into UI [] how to let user design diff level plans
-[] export model with texture map
+[] develop more feedback / contraints / typologies e.g.spacing for pivacy
-[] object to be added at mouse position and move together with mouse before positioned
+[] object to be added at mouse position and move together with mouse before positioned [] first person view control (refer to minecraft tutorial) [] export model with texture map

-[] deploy